iamannieluv2288/MARIAMAC-ELECTRONICS-SALES-OPERATION-ANALYSIS/README.md

 New Project: SQL-Powered Sales Analytics for MariaMac Electronics!

-Thrilled to share the results of a recent data challenge I tackled—an end-to-end analytics project for MariaMac Electronics retailing Shop.
-This was part of an exciting challenge from Erick Mwangome, and it was a deep dive into real-world business problems across sales, inventory, suppliers, and customer behavior.
+Thrilled to share the results of a recent data  I tackled, an end-to-end analytics project for MariaMac Electronics retailing Shop. it was a deep dive into real-world business problems across sales, inventory, suppliers, and customer behavior.

-🔍 Project Scope Using PostgreSQL, I cleaned, transformed, and analyzed multiple datasets to answer 10 strategic business questions, focusing on:
+- Project Scope Using PostgreSQL, I cleaned, transformed, and analyzed multiple datasets to answer 10 strategic business questions, focusing on:

 1. Sales performance trends